gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

 Micropython simulator:
 ----------------------------------------

+| https://python.microbit.org/v/beta uses the latest micropython for the latest version of the microbit.

-Create with code UK, https://create.withcode.uk/, works with standard python or micropython.
+| Create with code UK, https://create.withcode.uk/, works with standard python or micropython.
 Starting the code with "from microbit import /*" will pop up the simulator when the code is run.

 ----